 Website: Ca dei Frati Vineyard

 The peninsula of Sirmione is the perfect base to explore the beautiful surroundings of Lake Garda, the largest lake in Italy.
 There are many tours available to explore the lake and plentiful opportunities along the coast to indulge in water sports of all kinds.
-But if you’re not feeling active, the beautiful Jamaica Beach in Sirmione is a perfect spot to relax and unwind.
+If you’re feeling a bit more adventurous or just want to fully immerse into the natural beauty surrounding you, you can check out the glamping spots located around the lake, But if you’re not feeling active, the beautiful Jamaica Beach in Sirmione is a perfect spot to relax and unwind.

 Duration: 25 minutes

 Setting off from the harbor of the Scaliger Castle at 10am, this 8 hour boat tour is perfect for exploring the beautiful sights of Lake Garda.
 Along the way you’ll see natural beauty spots such as Jamaica Beach, the sulfur springs of Boiola, and the Bay of the Sirens; discover historic sites such as Villa Borghese, the Roman caves of Catullo, and Scaligero Castle.
 There are plenty of chances on the tour to disembark and explore, including lakeside Bardolino, Torri del Benaco, and Salò.

 The tour will explore both the Western and the Eastern shores of the lake, with an hour stop off in Bardolino village.
 For a lunch treat, the tour stops at Torri del Benaco.
 After lunch the tour continues with a chance to swim in the beautiful clear waters of Lake Garda before concluding with an hour to explore the historic village of Salò before returning to the harbor.